AbeelLab/Pedca/readme.md

 ***PEDCA Tutorial (Ploidy Estimation by Dynamic Coverage Analysis) ***

+You might find a pdf copy of this tutorial with useful images at [*https://github.com/AbeelLab/Pedca/Documents*](https://github.com/AbeelLab/Pedca/Documents)

 PEDCA is a ploidy estimation algorithm that infers copy number of the contigs submitted as input based on the read coverage that aligns to